Police searching for couple after robbery at Council Bluffs Bomgaars

-The suspects in a Wednesday morning armed robbery at Bomgaars in Council Bluffs remains at large.
+The suspects in a Wednesday morning armed robbery at Bomgaars in Council Bluffs remain at large.

 Council Bluffs Police Department officers were dispatched to the store on Kanesville Boulevard around 11:45 a.m.
 Police said a loss prevention employee at the store spotted a man concealing merchandise.